BuzzteeBear/OpenXR-MotionCompensation/userguide/OpenXR-MotionCompensation_User_Guide.md

     - `srs`: use the virtual tracker data provided by SRS motion software when using a Witmotion (or similar?) sensor on the motion rig.
     - `flypt` use the virtual tracker data provided by FlyPT Mover.
     - `yaw`: use the virtual tracker data provided by Yaw VR and Yaw 2.
 Either while using SRS or Game Engine.
-  - the keys `offset_...`, `use_cor_pos` and `cor_...` are used to handle the configuration of the center of rotation (cor) for all available virtual trackers.
+  - the keys `offset_...`, `load_ref_pose_from_file` and `cor_...` are used to handle the configuration of the center of rotation (cor) for all available virtual trackers.
     - offset values are meant to be modified to specify how far away the cor is in terms of up/down, forward/backward left/right, and up/down direction relative to your headset.
 The yaw angle defines a counterclockwise rotation of the forward vector after positioning of the cor on calibration.
-    - `use_cor_pos` can be enabled to reuse the exact cor position within vr playspace for the next sessions, independent of offset values and hmd position at calibration time.
+    - `load_ref_pose_from_file` can be enabled to reuse the exact cor position within vr playspace for the next sessions, independent of offset values and hmd position at calibration time.
     - values starting with `cor_` are not meant for manual editing in the config file but are instead populated on saving the current configuration.
   - `marker_size` sets the size of the cor / reference tracker marker displayed in the overlay.
 The value corresponds to the length of one arrow in cm.
   - `connection_timeout` sets the time (in seconds) the tracker needs to be unresponsive before motion compensation is automatically deactivated.
 Setting a negative value disables automatic deactivation.